-Controlling your fiber intake is crucial for regular bowel movement.
+Controlling your fiber intake is crucial for a regular bowel movement.

 Believe me, when I say it, you do not want to start thinking of laxatives due to a poor bowel movement.

-When it comes to foods high in fiber, you can expect mostly fruits and vegetables to dominate the list.
+When it comes to fiber rich foods, you can expect mostly fruits and vegetables to dominate the list.